 A natural approach to learning

-Our curriculum follows the Early Years Foundation Stage (EYFS) curriculum and the six principles of Forest School.
-These are both entwined together to give your child the Best Possible Start in Life.
+Our curriculum brings together the six principles of Forest School and the Early Years Foundation Stage (EYFS) curriculum.
+They are both entwined to give your child the Best Possible Start in Life.
 Forest school practice puts the child at the centre of their learning experience, engaging with the rich outdoor learning environment.

 We will support and care for each individual child.
 Their physical, social and emotional wellbeing, health and learning.
 We know how important connections are within family, communities, cultures and the natural world.